Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Introduction

-Mixture-of-experts (MoE) models, a flexible generalization of classical finite mixture models, were introduced by \cite{jacobs1991adaptive} in a problem decomposition context, and are widely used in statistics and machine learning, thanks to their flexibility and the abundance of available statistical estimation and model choice tools.
-The main idea of MoE modeling is a divide-and-conquer principle that proposes dividing a complex problem into a set of simpler subproblems and then one or more specialized problem-solving tools, or experts, are assigned to each of the subproblems.
-The flexibility of MoE models comes from allowing the mixture weights (or the gating functions) to depend on the explanatory variables, along with the experts (or the component densities).
-This permits the modeling of data arising from more complex data generating processes than those that can be analyzed using the classical finite mixtures and finite mixtures of regression models, whose mixing parameters are independent of the covariates.
-A reason for the popularity of finite mixture-type models is because of their universal approximation properties, which have been extensively studied in \citep{genovese2000rates,rakhlin2005risk, nguyen2013convergence, ho2016convergence, ho2016strong, nguyen2020approximation,nguyen2020approximationLebesgue}.
-Analogously, the approximation properties of MoE models for conditional density estimation and mean function estimation have been established in \citep{jiang1999hierarchical, norets2010approximation, nguyen2016universal, ho2019convergence,nguyen2019approximation,nguyen2020approximationMoE}.
+MoE models, introduced in \citet{jacobs1991adaptive}, are a flexible mixture model construction for conditional density estimation and prediction.
+Because of their flexibility and the wealth of statistical estimation and model selection tools available, they have become widely used in statistics and machine learning.
+The MoE model construction allows the mixture weights (or gating functions) to depend on the explanatory variables (or predictors) together with the experts (or mixture component densities).
+This permits the modeling of data arising from more complex data generating processes than those that can be analyzed using mixture models and mixture of regressions models, whose mixing parameters are independent of the covariates.
+Finite mixture-type models have also become popular due to their universal approximation and good convergence rates for parameter and density estimation, which have been extensively studied in \citet{genovese2000rates, nguyen_convergence_2013, ho_convergence_2016, nguyen_approximation_2020,nguyen_approximation_2022}.
+In the same vein, recent results for parameter and conditional density estimation of MoE models have recently been published in \citet{jiang1999hierarchical, norets_approximation_2010, nguyen_universal_2016,nguyen2019approximation,nguyen2020approximationMoE,ho_convergence_2022,nguyen_demystifying_2023,nguyen_towards_2024,nguyen_general_2024}.

-Statistically, the MoE models are used to estimate the conditional distribution of a random variable $Y\in\R^q$, given certain features from $n$ observations $\left\{x_i\right\}_{i \in [n]} = \left\{\left(x_{i1},\ldots,x_{ip}\right)\right\}_{i \in [n]} \in \left(\R^p\right)^n$, where $q,p,n \in \Ns$, $[n]:=\left\{1,\ldots,n\right\}$, $\Ns$ denotes the positive integer numbers, and $\R^p$ means the $p$-dimensional real number.
-In the context of regression, finite MoE models with Gaussian experts and soft-max gating functions are a standard choice and a powerful tool for modeling more complex non-linear relationships between response and predictors, arising from different subpopulations, compared to the finite mixture of Gaussian regression models.
-The reader is referred to \cite{yuksel2012twenty,masoudnia2014mixture,nguyen2018practical,nguyen_model_2021} for recent reviews on the topic.

-The use of MoE models in the high-dimensional regression setting, when the number of explanatory variables can be much larger than the sample size, remains a challenge, particularly from a theoretical point of view, where there is still a lack of results in the literature regarding both statistical estimation and model selection.
-In such settings, we are required to reduce the dimension of the problem by seeking the most relevant relationships, to avoid numerical identifiability problems.